rsksmart/rif-relay/Readme.md

 Each module has instructions for development and usage.

+## Getting Started with the RIF Relay Sample dApp SDK

+We've created a sample dApp to showcase how users can submit relayed transactions to the Rootstock blockchain using the RIF Relay Sample dApp SDK.
+For details, see [RIF Relaying Services SDK sample dApp](https://github.com/rsksmart/rif-relay-sample-dapp).

 ## Testing

 This repository contains all the integration tests.
 These tests verify the behavior of the entire system.